7shi/dante-la-el/Inferno/Bard/01-en-bard-norton.md

 </tr></table>

 8 ma per trattar del ben ch’i’ vi trovai,
-8 But in order to treat of the good that there I found,
+8 but in order to treat of the good that there I found,

 <table><tr><td><b>Lemma:<br>Italian:<br>English:</b></td>
 <td>ma<br>ma<br>but</td>